EvanChengDesign/reading-notes/code-201/things-i-want-to-know-more-about.md

 In JavaScript, Math.floor() is a built-in function that returns the largest integer less than or equal to a given number.
 It essentially rounds down a number to the nearest integer.

+### DOM: The DOCUMENT OBJECT MODEL

+Browser: "Brings the document to life."

+    1. Reads the HTML
+    2. Renders it
+    3. Executes the JavaScript
+    4. Applies CSS styles

+Coders have access to:
+    1. modify parts of the page (add/remove)
+    2. Inspect elements oe any property.